davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

 ### modalPathParam
 - **type**: string
-- **description**: sets the parameter name when using the `LuigiClient.linkManager().openAsModal()` function, which provides a simple way to bookmark a modal view URL.
+- **description**: sets the parameter name when using the `AppLaunchpadClient.linkManager().openAsModal()` function, which provides a simple way to bookmark a modal view URL.
 It is appended as query param to the base URL.
 An example would be `example.com/your/path?modal=/another/path`.
 This setting requires [`routing.showModalPathInUrl`](#showModalPathInUrl) to be set to `true` to be effective.
 - **default**: the default parameter name is `modal`, but you may also define a custom one.

 ### nodeParamPrefix
 - **type**: string
-- **description**: sets the prefix character when using the `LuigiClient.linkManager().withParam()` function, which provides a simple way to attach query parameters to a view URL for activities such as sorting and filtering.
+- **description**: sets the prefix character when using the `AppLaunchpadClient.linkManager().withParam()` function, which provides a simple way to attach query parameters to a view URL for activities such as sorting and filtering.
 Only this prefix can pass query parameters to micro frontends.
-A different prefix has to be used to pass parameters to the Luigi app itself to avoid potential conflicts between the two.
+A different prefix has to be used to pass parameters to the AppLaunchpad app itself to avoid potential conflicts between the two.
 - **default**: the default prefix character is `~`, but you may also define a custom one.

 ### pageNotFoundHandler
 - **type**: any
 - **description**: defines custom behavior when a `404` error occurs.
-Luigi handles it by default.
+AppLaunchpad handles it by default.
 Leave its body empty if you have an external `404` handling.
 You can return an Object with **redirectTo** and  **keepURL** as parameters.
-You can use the **redirectTo** parameter if you want Luigi to redirect to a specific navigation path after execution.
+You can use the **redirectTo** parameter if you want AppLaunchpad to redirect to a specific navigation path after execution.
 Setting the **keepURL** parameter to `true` will keep the erroneous URL onto the browser's address bar.
 - **attributes**:
   - **wrongPath** (string): the path that the user tried navigating to.
-  - **wasAnyPathFitted** (bool): it is true if Luigi managed to fit a valid path which means **wrongPath** was only partially wrong.
+  - **wasAnyPathFitted** (bool): it is true if AppLaunchpad managed to fit a valid path which means **wrongPath** was only partially wrong.
 Otherwise it is false.

 ### preserveQueryParams
 - **type**: boolean